-Distinctly from the existing experimental studies (Fudenberg, Rand, and Dreber (2012), Aoyagi, Bhaskar, and Fréchette (2015)), we rigorously include stochastic strategies in our SFEM list.
-Importantly, we include straightforward extensions of TFT, namely generous Tit-For-Tat (g-TFT).
-G-TFT is a simple stochastic Markovian strategy that makes a player's action choice contingent only on the signal observed at the previous round and permits the stochastic choice between the cooperative action and the defective action at each round.
+Different to existing experimental studies (Fudenberg, Rand, and Dreber, 2012; Aoyagi, Bhaskar, and Fréchette, 2015), we rigorously include stochastic strategies in our SFEM list.
+Importantly, we include straightforward extensions of TFT, namely generous tit-for-tat (g-TFT).

-Because of the permission of stochastic action choices, g-TFT has a great advantage to the equilibrium analysis over the TFT strategy: provided the discount factor is sufficient, there always exist g-TFT equilibria, irrespective of the level of monitoring accuracy.
-Motivated with such theoretical importance, we regard g-TFT strategies and equilibria as the reasonable benchmarks of the standard repeated game theory with imperfect private monitoring.
-Indeed, our SFEM estimates do indicate that a significant proportion of our subjects follow g-TFT strategies.
-Hence, g-TFT is supported even empirically.
+Our SFEM estimates indicate that a significant proportion (about 70%) of our subjects follow g-TFT strategies, although they follow heterogeneous g-TFT strategies.
+G-TFT is a simple stochastic Markovian strategy that makes a player's action choice contingent only on the signal observed in the previous round and permits the stochastic choice between the cooperative action and the defective action in each round.5 Because of the permission of stochastic action choices, g-TFT has a great advantage over the TFT strategy in equilibrium analysis: provided the discount factor is sufficient, g-TFT equilibria always exist, irrespective of the level of monitoring accuracy.
+Motivated by such theoretical importance, we regard g-TFT strategies and equilibria as the reasonable benchmarks of the standard repeated game theory with imperfect private monitoring.
+Our estimates imply that g-TFT is well supported empirically.

 Observing that many of our subjects follow g-TFT strategies, we empirically examine their retaliation policies.
-We focus on the contrast of the probabilities of cooperative action choices contingent on a good signal and a bad signal, which is referred as the retaliation intensity.
-Fixing the discount factor sufficient, the retaliation intensities are common across all g-TFT equilibria, depending on the level of monitoring accuracy.
-The retaliation intensity implied by the g-TFT equilibria is decreasing in level of monitoring accuracy.
+We focus on the contrast of the probabilities of cooperative action choices contingent on a good signal and a bad signal, which is referred as the retaliation intensity.6 Fixing a sufficient discount factor, the retaliation intensities are common across all g-TFT equilibria, depending on the level of monitoring accuracy.
+The retaliation intensity implied by the g-TFT equilibria is decreasing at the level of monitoring accuracy.
 Importantly, this decreasing property plays the central role in making use of the improvement of monitoring technology and effectively saving the welfare loss caused by the monitoring imperfection.
 Hence, it is quite important to examine whether this property holds even empirically.

-&lt;sup>5 A deterministic version of g-TFT corresponds to the well-known Tit-For-Tat strategy with a slight modification for the case of imperfect private monitoring, according to which, a player always mimics her opponent's action choice at the previous round by making the cooperative (defective) action choice whenever she observes the good (bad, respectively) signal.
+5 A deterministic version of g-TFT corresponds to the well-known TFT strategy with a slight modification for the case of imperfect private monitoring, according to which, a player always mimics her opponent's action choice in the previous round by making the cooperative (defective) action choice whenever she observes the good (bad) signal.

-&lt;sup>6 Note that TFT corresponds to the g-TFT whose retaliation intensity equals unity.
+6 Note that TFT corresponds to the g-TFT whose retaliation intensity equals unity.

-The retaliation intensities observed in our experimental data, however, contradict with the predictions by the standard equilibrium theory mentioned above.
-Contrarily to the g-TFT equilibria, our subjects tend to retaliate more in the high accuracy treatment than in the lower accuracy treatment.
-They tend to retaliate more than the level implied by the g-TFT equilibria in the high accuracy treatment, while they tend to retaliate lesser in the low accuracy treatment.
+However, the retaliation intensities observed in our experimental data contradict the predictions by the abovementioned standard equilibrium theory.
+Contrary to the g-TFT equilibria, our subjects tend to retaliate more in the high accuracy treatment than in the low accuracy treatment.
+They tend to retaliate more than the level implied by the g-TFT equilibria in the high accuracy treatment, while they tend to retaliate less in the low accuracy treatment.
 Hence, our subjects' behavior cannot be explained by the standard theory.

-As a feedback from our experimental findings to the theoretical development, we demonstrate an alternative theory that is more consistent with our experimental results than the standard theory.
-This theory associates equilibrium behavior with psychology and bounded rationality as follows.
+As feedback from our experimental findings to theoretical development, we demonstrate an alternative theory that is more consistent with our experimental results than the standard theory.
+This new theory associates equilibrium behavior with psychology and bounded rationality as follows.
 We permit each player to be motivated by not only pure self-interest but also reciprocity.
 We permit each player to be often naïve enough to select actions at random.
 We permit the degrees of such reciprocity and naiveté to be dependent on the level of monitoring accuracy.